 Foundation Services fulfil a set of core supportive processes and systems that are necessary in planning, establishing and sustaining planetary activity.
 These services provide core functions that are required during every stage of off-Earth infrastructure build-up.
 Australia can use its capabilities to realise a long-term flagship role in Foundation Services.

-The latest from the Australian space sector
+Latest from the Australian space sector

-NEWS • Inspire
+NEWS • Space spotlight

 Read more